Mental Health Throughout The Year: How To Support Your Employees During Each Season

 Most of your employees will probably be familiar with the concept of the winter blues.
 This means you’ll mainly need to focus on giving out the correct information and support so that they can take care of themselves during the darker months.

-• Make sure there is plenty of daylight in workspaces.
+• Make sure there is plenty of daylight in workspaces as well.
 Daylight lamps might help here.

-• Offer extra breaks so that employees can take a walk outside during the day.
+• Make room for extra breaks to walk outside during the day.
 Allow employees to pick their moment so they can get outside when the sun eventually decides to make an appearance.

-• Encourage your employees to develop a morning routine and give examples of what to include in it.
+• Encourage your employees to develop a morning routine.
 A routine will help combat that gloomy feeling you get when your alarm goes off and it’s still dark outside.
-For example, a morning routine might consist of an online yoga session (or stretching session), writing down your daily intentions or things you’re grateful for in a journal, or taking some extra time to eat a healthy and nutritious breakfast.
-Make this extra fun by forming small groups and trying out a new habit or routine each week.
+For example, a morning routine might consist of an online meditation session, writing down things they’re grateful for in a journal, or taking some extra time to eat a healthy and nutritious breakfast.

 Spring: The season of new starts